hvaring/Prism.Autofac.Mutable.Wpf/README.md

 Your application should inherit from the abstract class `PrismApplication`, which in turn inherits from `PrismApplicationBase`.
 See [7.1.0-pre1 release notes](https://github.com/PrismLibrary/Prism/releases/tag/7.1.0-pre1) for more information about that.

 ### Module registration
 Your modules will receive an `IContainerRegistry` to use when registering types.
-This follows the new IoC concent for Prism.
+This follows the new IoC concept for Prism.

 ### Limitations
 The interface `IContainerExtension` gets registered by `PrismApplicationBase`.
 If you resolve this interface and try to register new types after the initial container has been built, a `AutofacContainerRegistryFinalizedException` is thrown.
 The correct way to do it (outside of a module) is to resolve `IMutableContainer` and use the `RegisterTypes` method.